Introduction To Carpenter/Framing/Claw Hammers

-So many different types of hammers exist today: carpenter hammers, framing hammers, claw hammer, and titanium hammer.
+So many different types of hammers exist today: carpenter hammers, framing hammers, claw hammers, and titanium hammers.
 How does one know which one to choose?
 The best hammer for the job, as with any tool, depends on the job itself and the user.
 Hammers vary greatly in terms of size or length, shape, type, structure, grip, function, weight, and construction.

 The hammers we will discuss today are all handheld hammers.
 Powered versions also exist for more heavy-duty purposes.
 The basic structure of a hammer is the head (the striking portion used to deliver the blows) and the handle (where the hammer is gripped by the user).
 The structure of the head depends greatly on the job the hammer is needed to do.
 In its most basic element, a hammer is designed to strike blows to objects.
 In its simplest terms, hammers are used to drive in nails, fit parts together, forge metal, or break objects apart.
 Hammers used for nailing are often referred to as framing hammers, carpenter hammers, or claw hammers.